roob-p/Joynix/README.md

 ### 🧪 Technical Notes
 - Please don't assign `[Turbo]` and other Turbo-based modifiers to Wheel, since it has dedicated repetition variables.
+- You can send up to 10 buttons with Combo-based modifier, and up to 15 with `[Sequence]` modifier.
 - `[ComboAsync]` and `[Sequence]` timing can be customized through their dedicated delay variables.
 - Add only one modifier per assignment (e.g `[Turbo][Combo]` NOT supported).